Soil Health Principles

 (This is Didi Pershouse’s expanded version of the USDA-NRCS Soil Health Division’s soil health principles.
 See http://soilcarboncoalition.org/learn or www.didipershouse.com for more information.)

-• Much of soil life is fed by liquid carbon compounds produced by photosynthesis, exuded through living plant roots.
+- Much of soil life is fed by liquid carbon compounds produced by photosynthesis, exuded via living plant roots.
 Maximize acreage, leaf area, and length of green growth, keeping living roots in the ground as long as possible.

-• Soil life needs protection from heat, pounding rain, and wind.
+- Soil life needs protection from heat, pounding rain, and wind.
 Keep soil covered year-round (preferably with plants and a layer of decaying plant litter.)

-• A healthy landscape stores and filters water, cools the surrounding atmosphere, creates mist and clouds, and prevents flooding and drought.
-Complex systems involving all kingdoms of life are responsible for the water cycle on land.
+- A healthy landscape stores and filters water, cools the surrounding atmosphere, creates mist and clouds, and is resilient to flooding and drought.
+Complex systems involving all kingdoms of life are responsible for the water cycle on land and in the atmosphere.
 Plan, monitor, and adapt your management with the whole water cycle in mind.

-• Every place has a history, and unique strengths and vulnerabilities.
-Get to know the context of the land and the life that is involved in it.
+- Every place has a history, and unique strengths and vulnerabilities.
+Get to know the whole context of the land and the life that is involved in it.